Octanitrocuban/Triangular-mesh/README.md

 All the following actions can be applied on the mesh, regardless of the method used.

 There are two method to create maze from the created mesh.
 The 'fusion' method with **maze_fusion**.
 The 'exploration' method with **maze_exploration**.

+In the following plots, the blue dots are the nodes.
+The blue lines are the connections between the nodes.
+The broken purpule line is a path between two nodes.
 ![Exemple picture](circle_methods.png)

 ![Exemple picture](square_methods.png)